SEC regulators are coming after ICOs

 It looks like ICOs, shorthand for initial coin offerings, are about to undergo a lot more scrutiny.

-The SEC has concluded that the digital currencies will be regulated as securities, meaning unregistered offerings could be subject to criminal punishment.
+The SEC has concluded that the digital currency financing events will be regulated as securities, meaning unregistered offerings could be subject to criminal punishment.
 The decision was announced on Tuesday.

 To reach its findings, regulators evaluated an offering facilitated by “The DAO,” which resulted in theft by hackers.
 The report concluded, “that issuers of distributed ledger or blockchain technology-based securities must register offers and sales of such securities unless a valid exemption applies.”
 The SEC said its report served to remind “investors of red flags of investment fraud, and that new technologies may be used to perpetrate investment schemes that may not comply with the federal securities laws.”